-Lucy had the house burglar-alarmed (The Times reported that “The Holmes protective wires, which were so skillfully eluded by the robbers in the Hester Street pawnshop, were strung about the house, so that no raid on the property could be made without causing complications.”) and stationed sheriff’s deputies at the door.
-Once again Eric was forced to relent and the house was emptied of the furniture, artwork, silver and glassware.
+She had the house burglar-alarmed (The Times reported that “The Holmes protective wires, which were so skillfully eluded by the robbers in the Hester Street pawnshop, were strung about the house, so that no raid on the property could be made without causing complications”) and stationed sheriff’s deputies at the door.
+Once again Eric was forced to give in and the house was emptied of the furniture, artwork, silver and glassware.
 “The one room which the movers left untouched was the big room at the second story back – Mr. Dahlgren’s bedroom,” said The Times.

 Unable to maintain the upkeep, Dahlgren lost the Madison Avenue house to foreclosure by the Mutual Life Insurance Company.
 On November 3, 1914 a “To Let” sign was hung on the door.

 In the meantime Lucy moved on.
 In February of 1915 she purchased a plot at 15 East 96th Street, just east of the French townhouse Odgen Codman had built for himself two years earlier.
 It was here that he envisioned a picturesque enclave of French houses lining both sides of 96th Street.